flojoy-ai/nodes/TRANSFORMERS/VECTOR_MANIPULATION/INCREMENT_ELEMENT/example.md

 In this example, we generate a vector by using a `LINSPACE` node.
-Then specify the value to increment for each element in the vector.
+Then specify the value to increment for each element in the vector with `INCREMENT_ELEMENT` node.
 The resulting vector is visualized with `LINE` node.